gregdetre/healthyselfjournal/docs/reference/COMMAND_LINE_INTERFACE.md

 Files default to `./sessions/`; pass `--sessions-dir` to override for archival or testing.

-Tip: during a session, you can say "give me a question" to instantly get a question from the built‑in question bank (bypasses the LLM for speed/robustness).
+Tip: during a session, you can say "give me a question" to instantly get a question selected from built‑in examples embedded in the prompt.
 #### Listing sessions

 Show each session by `.md` filename stem with a summary snippet from frontmatter.
 Use `--nchars` to limit characters (full summary when omitted):